From Fold to Function: Simulation-Driven Design of Origami Mechanisms

 We present the design and optimization results of our framework on the catapult mechanism.
-Two key geometric parameters were varied to generate new designs: \begin{itemize} \item Fold angle $\theta$ of the mountain fold, which is controlled by 2 key points (vertices 2 and 6 in the XML file definition).
-We vary this parameter by systematically changing the position of vertices 2 and 6, allowing us to search over the range of $\theta \in [100^{\circ}, 226^{\circ}]$ \item Arm length $l$, controlled by key point (vertex 10 in the XML file definition).
-We search over the range $l \in [0.08, 0.18]$ meters. \end{itemize}
+Two key geometric parameters were varied to generate new designs: \begin{itemize} \item Fold angle $\theta$ of the mountain fold, which is controlled by 2 key points (vertices 2 and 6 in Fig.~\ref{fig:5}).
+We vary this parameter by systematically changing the position of vertices 2 and 6, allowing us to search over the range of $\theta \in [100^{\circ}, 226^{\circ}]$ \item Arm length $l$ is controlled by one key point (vertex 10 in Fig.~\ref{fig:5}).
+We search over the range $l \in [8, 18]$ centimeters. \end{itemize}

-We first design, define, and render the origami catapult structure using the graphical user interface (GUI) and workflow described in the previous section.
-We then apply the Covariance Matrix Adaptation Evolution Strategy (CMA-ES) optimization to the simulated catapult mechanism introduced in Section~III.
-The catapult consists of six panels and three primary fold lines at its center, which together enable the throwing motion.
-The objective of the experiment is to maximize the horizontal throwing distance of a $1~\mathrm{g}$ spherical payload with a radius of $0.01~\mathrm{m}$.
-To ensure consistent initial conditions, the sphere is positioned $0.002~\mathrm{m}$ above the tip of the catapult arm which is close enough to the surface to settle onto it under gravity but without initial contact.
-In the absence of actuation, the sphere simply falls and rolls along the throwing arm.
-During simulation, a fixed actuation policy applies a single positional command at the $10^{\text{th}}$ simulation timestep (corresponding to the moment when the sphere has settled on the arm), producing a max angular velocity of approximately $2.08~\mathrm{rad/s}$ at the two outermost actuated key points.
-The projectile’s travel distance, measured in both simulation and subsequent hardware experiments, is defined as the horizontal distance between the sphere’s initial position and its final resting position along the throwing axis.
+We first design, define, and render the origami catapult structure using the GUI and workflow described in the previous section.
+We then apply the CMA-ES \cite{hansen2019pycma} optimization to the simulated catapult mechanism introduced in Section~III.
+The objective of the simulation is to maximize the horizontal throwing distance of a spherical payload.
+To ensure comparability between simulation and hardware experiments, key geometric and actuation parameters were matched across both domains.
+In addition, the spherical projectile's mass ($1~\mathrm{g}$) and radius ($0.01~\mathrm{m}$) were also identical.
+In hardware, two Dynamixel motors actuated the mechanism with a synchronized outward rotation of $75^{\circ}$, achieving an average angular velocity of approximately $2.09~\mathrm{rad/s}$ while the simulation actuation command was tuned to produce a comparable angular velocity around $2.08~\mathrm{rad/s}$ at the actuated key points.
+Gravity was modeled identically in simulation.
+Contact interactions between the sphere and the catapult arm were resolved through MuJoCo’s contact solver, while hardware interactions arose from physical contact between PETG surfaces.